kleelab-bch/FNA/README.md

 * Python v3.8.10

 # Installation
+* install Python and Python packages as listed in requirements.txt
 ### How to import rasterio (instructions for Windows 10)
 * Go to https://www.lfd.uci.edu/~gohlke/pythonlibs/
 * Download